JJ Waller: JJ Waller's Lockdown

 From March until May 2020, Waller made around 100 informal portraits of people isolated in their homes during the Covid Lockdown.
 The photographs, taken in Brighton and Hove, St Leonards, Hastings and Firle were almost all shot through windows.
 His subjects included "a woman holding her newborn baby against the pane of her door, a crouching couple peering out from the front of their house, and an entire family posing in the colours of a local non-league football team."

 Martin Parr edited a book, JJ Waller's Lockdown: Informal Portraits of this Time, published in September 2020.
 Parr wrote, "When we look back at the spring and summer of 2020, I think this suit of images will be an iconic memory of this strange time we have all lived through."

 In 2021, Waller began a second project, in which he asked volunteers to stage scenes, revealing their lockdown activities.

 JJ Waller's Sussex by the Sea

-Waller spent the summer of 2020 taking photographs of the Sussex coast, from Camber Sands in the east to the Witterings in the west.
-In November, he published a book of his photographs, which were presented as postcards with captions such as "Play Golf in Sussex", "Cows of Cuckmere" and "Singles Sussex", inspired by the postcards of John Hinde.
+Waller spent the summer of 2020 photographing the Sussex coast, published that year as a book presented as postcards, inspired by the work of John Hinde.

+Beside the Sea

+In April 2025, Waller and Martin Parr collaborated on Beside the Sea, a project for Brighton Festival with the world's first exhibition of photographs on bus shelter rooftops.
+Over 65 large-scale images of seaside life were displayed across Brighton, in a gallery that could only be viewed from the top deck of a bus.
+According to the Brighton buses website, "Parr and Waller, united by their passion for capturing the quirks of British coastal culture, have curated selections from each other’s portfolios to create a playful and thought-provoking journey through the iconic British seaside."

+Waller explained that the idea was inspired by childhood bus journeys with his mother.
+"I spent hours quietly looking at the world as a kid through the window.
+It was like looking through the viewfinder of a camera....I hope that people will see it and think they would like to do it in their own towns....Putting the photographs on bus shelters also means people who may not visit a gallery will have access to them.”

+There was an accompanying Beside the Sea exhibition at the Hove Museum of Creativity, running from May until September.